 Just remember to check that when narrowing down the results, you don’t reduce the sample size to a point where it’s no longer statistically significant.

-Benchmarking and Trends - Prove what you're doing is working
+Prove what you're doing is working

 If you don’t yet have data from a previous year, now is a great time to start and set your benchmarks.
 From here you can compare future survey results and identify trends.
 This helps gauge how successful your employee value proposition is and whether adjustments are needed.
 It helps track employee engagement and satisfaction, and it enables you to focus your attention on any aspects of your business that are falling behind.